adobe/aio-theme/README.md

 as a dependency in another site.**

 You don't have to release the site on npm since npm supports installing dependencies using github repository urls.
-For example, to install https://github.com/AdobeDocs/dev-site-documentation-template/ as a dependency in another site, you can run the command `yarn add adobedocs/dev-site-documentation-template`;
+For example, to install https://github.com/AdobeDocs/dev-site-documentation-template/ as a dependency in another site, you can run the command `npm install --save adobedocs/dev-site-documentation-template`;

 Your site package will show up under `node_modules/[PACKAGE_NAME]` e.g. `node_modules/dev-site-documentation-template`.